patrickbryant1/patrickbryant1.github.io/about.markdown

 ---
 <img src="./assets/portrait.jpeg" >

-I am a PhD student in bioinformatics at Stockholm University and Science for Life Laboratory.
+I am a postdoc in deep learning for protein applications at FU Berlin.

-I utilize large scale computational approaches and statistical methods, such as deep learning and MCMC simulation to investigate a variety of biological phenomena.
+I utilize large scale computational approaches to investigate a variety of biological phenomena.

 Checkout my [research], [github] or [previous experience].